doctrine-extensions/DoctrineExtensions/README.md

 # Doctrine2 behavioral extensions

-**Version 2.2-DEV**
+**Version 2.3-DEV**

 ### Latest updates

-**Note:** Use 2.1.x tag in order to use extensions based on Doctrine2.1.x versions.
-Currently master branch is based on 2.2.x versions and may not work with 2.1.x components.
+**Note:** Use 2.1.x or 2.2.x tag in order to use extensions based on Doctrine2.x.x component versions.
+Currently master branch is based on 2.3.x versions and may not work with older components.

+**2012-01-22**

+- Adapted extensions for recent 2.3.0-DEV version of doctrine2.
+Released a tag for 2.2.x component support.
+In general extensions are **BC** with versions 2.1.x, 2.2.x of doctrine2.

 **2012-01-09**